 Here’s one recommended style: “[Insert your name] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [insert the applicable site name (amazon.com)].”
 (SOURCE)

 Promoting your links offline by posting in an email, for example—in other words, not on your site—is a big no-no!
 Instead, in your email, refer your reader to the content page where the links are located.

 You also can’t include affiliate links to Amazon in eBooks or online courses.
 However, you can make a page on your blog with a roundup of tools/resources for your course/eBook and link to that.
-That’s what we did with Video Master School and the Recipe Video Gear for Beginners.
+That’s what we did with Recipe Video Gear for Beginners.